jakezhiming/daydream/README.md

 3.  **Update the frontend configuration:**
     Edit `docs/js/config.js` to match your proxy server settings:
     ```javascript
-    const config = {
+    const appConfig = {
-        proxyUrl: 'http://localhost:10000/api/openai', // Update this URL to your Render-hosted proxy server
+        PROXY_SERVER_URL: 'http://localhost:10000/', // Update this URL to your proxy server
     };
     ```